NEC0S/Dual_RAG/README.md

-# Chatbot
+# Dual_Chatbot

-This project implements a modular and scalable chatbot using Flask and the Ollama LLM model.
+This project implements a modular and scalable chatbot using Flask and the Ollama LLM model where one RAG model for generating Prompt and other for results.
 The chatbot is designed to be easily extendable, with separate components for handling different data sources and generating responses.

 ## File Structure